fyzoc/ntt_data/README.md

 When the test is executed, the Logs package and a log.txt file are created.
 And the logs are attended to this file.

 # Test Report
-When the test is finished,it gives a cucumber-report.It was created under target package under xml-report.
+When the test is finished,it gives a cucumber-report.The target package and xml-report are created.